How to Start a Legal Consultancy Business in Dubai (2026)

 What is a Legal Consultancy in Dubai?

 This license mainly works for professionals who want to work closely with businesses and individuals while staying focused on advisory work rather than litigation.
+A consultancy may operate as a firm or law firm offering comprehensive legal services through qualified legal professionals and a dedicated legal team.

 • Legal advice on UAE and international laws